FortinetCloudCSE/k8s-201-workshop/content/07ingresstraffic/Task7_2_Configuring and Securing Ingress.md

 ```

-you can try with below script, use Ctrl-c to exit
+you can also try with below script, use Ctrl-c to exit

 ```bash
 podname=$(kubectl get pod -l app=cfos -n cfosingress -o jsonpath="{.items[0].metadata.name}")